 How to get there

-We will investigate the phenotype and disease susceptibility of mice lacking a key ROS producing enzyme in the intestinal epithelium.
-Additionally, we will screen for microbial factors regulating epithelial ROS production by using in vitro assays.
+We will investigate the phenotype and disease susceptibility along with the microbiome of mice lacking the key ROS-producing enzyme DUOX2 in the intestinal epithelium.
+Additionally, we also screened DUOX2-microbiome interactions in human IBD patients.

 DUOX2-produced reactive oxygen species (ROS) control intestinal microbiome composition and its epithelial deletion protects from experimental colitis in mice.
 In humans, IBD patients with high DUOX2 expression display a dysbiotic microbiome.
 Therefore, dysregulated DUOX2-microbiome interactions associate with intestinal inflammation in both mice and humans.
 For more details see our latest published manuscript: Link to article

 Epithelial Dual Oxidase 2 shapes the mucosal microbiome and contributes to inflam-matory susceptibility.
 Castrillón-Betancur JC, López-Agudelo VA, Sommer N, Cleeves S, Bernardes JP, Weber-Stiehl S, Rosen-stiel P, Sommer F. Antioxidants.
 2023;12(10),1889; DOI: https://doi.org/10.3390/antiox12101889